 - Your lawyer has likely heard it all.
 If your divorce lawyer has been in practice for a while, probably nothing you say will shock him or her.
 Therefore, you should not feel embarrassed to tell your lawyer anything.
 He or she isn’t there to judge you.

 - Your lawyer has to trust you.
-In order for a successful attorney-client relationship, your Johnson County divorce lawyer, such as from Des Moines Injury Law, has to be able to trust you.
+In order for a successful attorney-client relationship, your Johnson County divorce lawyer, such as from the Law Office of Daniel E. Stuart, P.A. has to be able to trust you.
 For that to happen, you must tell your lawyer the complete truth.
 If your lawyer finds out that you lied, he or she may lose trust in you.

 - You will feel relieved.
 Initially, it may be difficult to discuss the private details of your divorce with someone you don’t know.
 However, once you get it off your chest, you may feel immense relief.
 You know that your lawyer has all the information he or she needs about your case and that there won’t be surprises later on.